mtrevisan/Boxon/README.md

  - is easily extensible through the use of [converters](#how-to).
  - contains a minimal set of [annotations](#annotation-base) capable of handling all the primitive data.
  - contains a set of [special annotations](#annotation-special) that handles the various messages peculiarities (conditional bindings, skip bits/bytes, checksum, 'constant' assignments)
- - is capable of handle concatenation of messages, using the correct protocolMessage under the hood.
+ - is capable of handle concatenation of messages, using the correct template under the hood.
  - can handle [SpEL expressions](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html) on certain fields, thus more powerful and simpler than [Limbo](http://limbo.sourceforge.net/apidocs/)<sup>[1](#footnote-1)</sup> (but less than [janino](https://github.com/janino-compiler/janino), that has other problems).
  - can do decode and encode data on the fly with a single annotated class (thus avoiding separate decoder and encoder going out-of-sync).
- - has protocolMessages that are not complex: they do not call each other uselessly complicating the structure (apart, necessarily, for `@BindArray`), no complicated chains of factories: it's just a parser that works.
+ - has templates that are not complex: they do not call each other uselessly complicating the structure (apart, necessarily, for `@BindArray`), no complicated chains of factories: it's just a parser that works.
  - supports [SLF4J](http://www.slf4j.org/).
  - hides the complexities of encoding and decoding, thus simplifying the changes to be made to the code due to frequent protocol changes.